knightsUCF/CarRacing/Log.md

 # Debugging Code - Total Cars Count (game objects with tag)

-We added this code to Garbage.cs, to conviently get the total cars count during the Start() method:
+We added this code to Garbage.cs, to convienently get the total cars count during the Start() method:

     void Start()